Multi-Graph Transformer for Free-Hand Sketch Recognition: Related Work

-\textbf{Neural Network Architectures for Sketches } CNNs are a common choice for feature extraction from sketches. ``Sketch-a-Net''~\cite{yu2015sketch} was the first CNN-based model having a sketch-specific architecture.
-It was directly inspired from AlexNet~\cite{krizhevsky2012imagenet} with larger first layer filters, no layer normalization, larger pooling sizes, and high dropout. \citet{song2017deep} further improved Sketch-a-Net by adding spatial-semantic attention layers. ``SketchRNN''~\cite{ha2017sketchrnn} was a seminal work to model temporal stroke sequences with RNNs.
-A CNN-RNN hybrid architecture for sketches was proposed in \cite{sarvadevabhatla2016enabling}.
+CNNs are a common choice for feature extraction from sketches. ``Sketch-a-Net''~\cite{yu2015sketch} is a representative CNN-based model having a sketch-specific architecture.
+It was directly inspired from AlexNet~\cite{krizhevsky2012imagenet} with larger first layer filters, no layer normalization, larger pooling sizes, and high dropout.
+Song~\etal~\cite{song2017deep} further improved Sketch-a-Net by adding spatial-semantic attention layers. ``SketchRNN''~\cite{ha2017sketchrnn} is a seminal work to model temporal stroke sequences with RNNs, {by taking the key point coordinates of stroke as input. ``SketchRNN'' reminds the researchers that sketching is a dynamic process so that the temporal patterns of sketching strokes should also be considered.}

+{Recently, some CNN-RNN hybrid architectures have been proposed for sketches, \eg, dual-branch networks~\cite{jia2017sequential,xu2018sketchmate}, cascaded networks~\cite{sarvadevabhatla2016enabling,9068451}.
+For more detailed summary and comparison for sketch representing networks, please check a comprehensive survey~\cite{xu2020deep}.}

-In this work, we propose a novel Graph Neural Network architecture for learning sketch representations from multiple sparse graphs, combining both stroke geometry and temporal order.
+{Essentially, the aforementioned CNN or RNN -based network architectures model sketch in Euclidean space.
+How to model sketch in non-Euclidean spaces is an interesting question.} In this work, we propose a novel Graph Neural Network architecture for learning sketch representations from multiple sparse graphs, combining both stroke geometry and temporal order.